-I was led to the splendid Handbook of the 1914 Napier Tercentenary Exhibition, in which Percy Ludgate had a Chapter: "Automatic Calculating Machines" which ended with a. startling claim.
+Exploring further, I was led to the splendid Handbook of the 1914 Napier Tercentenary Exhibition, in which I found Percy Ludgate had a Chapter: "Automatic Calculating Machines" which ended with this startling claim:

 I have myself designed an analytical machine, on different lines from Babbage's, to work with 192 variables of 20 figures each.
 A short account of it appeared in the Scientific Proceedings, Royal Dublin Society, April 1909.
 Complete descriptive drawings of the machine exist, as well as a description in manuscript, but I have not been able to take any steps to have the machine constructed.